MikkelEndresen/Synogize_internship/classification/README.md

 Time to log model:  53s
 - You set your metrics etc. separetely
 <todo> Create seperate ntoebook for this.
-Create several different random forest models with </todo>
+Create several different random forest models with different numbers of parameters.
+Then train them, and try to save them to chech how long time it takes to log a model.
+Then, run inference on the various model sizes to get an estimate of how long it takes to train and run models of different sizes.
+You should be able to use that information to predict how long it takes to run and save other models.
+Maybe check for a NN.
+Make some nice plots:) </todo>

 **Model.run**